Neurogenetics Curriculum

 3. C.Trofinetide is an IGF-1 analog (FDA-approved 2023) that targets downstream neuroinflammation rather than MECP2 directly✓

-4. D.Trofinetide is an mTOR inhibitor similar to everolimus, repurposed from TSC treatment for use in Rett Syndrome
+4. D.Trofinetide is an mTOR inhibitor similar to everolimus, repurposed from TSC treatment for use in Rett syndrome

 Trofinetide is a synthetic analog of the amino-terminal tripeptide of insulin-like growth factor 1 (IGF-1).
-It received FDA approval in 2023 as the first treatment specifically for Rett Syndrome.
+It received FDA approval in 2023 as the first treatment specifically for Rett syndrome.
 Rather than directly targeting MECP2 (which is challenging due to dosage sensitivity — both under- and overexpression cause disease), trofinetide addresses downstream pathological consequences including neuroinflammation, oxidative stress, and impaired synaptic function.
 Direct MECP2 gene replacement remains challenging because the gene is dosage-sensitive: overexpression causes MECP2 duplication syndrome, creating a narrow therapeutic window.

 6. A female premutation carrier (FMR1 CGG repeat = 90) is planning pregnancy.
-She asks about the risk that her child will have Fragile X Syndrome.
+She asks about the risk that her child will have Fragile X syndrome.
 The most accurate counseling statement is:

 1. A.There is no risk of expansion because premutation alleles of this size are stable during maternal meiotic transmission